thecalculon/AFM_FDC/Documentation/Documentation.md

 6. [Violin Plot and Distribution](#org6df830b)
 7. [Simulation](#org0573011)

-This documentation should serve as a reference manual for analyzing the data published in the paper (??, ????).
+This documentation should serve as a reference manual for analyzing the data published in the paper (Force spectroscopy reveals membrane fluctuations andsurface adhesion of extracellular nanovesicles impacttheir elastic behavior).

 <a id="org4d60a9d"></a>